apache/cloudstack-terraform-provider/website/docs/r/loadbalancer_rule.html.markdown

     will be load balanced from.
 Changing this forces a new resource to be created.

+* `protocol` - (Optional) Load balancer protocol (tcp, udp, tcp-proxy).
+    Changing this forces a new resource to be created.

 * `member_ids` - (Required) List of instance IDs to assign to the load balancer rule.
 Changing this forces a new resource to be created.